raekins/Oracle-on-Kubernetes-with-minikube/README.md

-# Running Oracle on Kubernetes with MinKube
+# Running Oracle on Kubernetes with Minkube
 Running an Oracle Database in Kubernetes with Minikube and VirtualBox